CASFRI/CASFRI/docs/specifications/cas_specifications.md

 length field (53 bytes) composed of five elements delimited by dash characters (“-”):

-1. Header identifier composed of a 2 letter acronym of the [jurisdiction](jurisdiction.md) and 4 character numeric dataset code separated by an underscore (7 alphanumeric characters)
+1. Header identifier composed of a 2 letter acronym of the jurisdiction and 4 character numeric dataset code separated by an underscore (7 alphanumeric characters)
 2. Source file name (15 alphanumeric characters)
-3. Name of the [mapsheet](map_sheet_id.md) or geographical division (10
+3. Name of the mapsheet or geographical division (10 alphanumeric characters)
-    alphanumeric characters)
 4. Object identifier used in the source file (10 numeric characters)
 5. Serial number to ensure the uniqueness of the identifier (7 numeric characters)